SeidenGroup/pfgrep/README.md

 * `-V`: Prints the version of pfgrep and the libraries it uses, as well as copyright information.
 * `-v`: Inverts matches; lines that don't match will match and be printed et vice versa.
 * `-x`: Match only a whole line.

+### pfzip

+pfzip takes the Zip file to archive into as the first argument and things to put into said archive as the arguments after.
+The resulting Zip file can be extracted on non-IBM i systems.

+The flags that can be passed are:

+* `-E`: Don't do path translation.
+Currently, this includes replacing the `.MBR` extension of PF members with their source type (i.e. `.RPGLE`)
+* `-p`: Searches non-source physical files.
+Note that non-source PFs are [subject to limitations][qsyslib-limits] (pfgrep reads PFs in binary mode).
+* `-r`: Recurses into directories, be it IFS directories, libraries, or physical files.
+* `-t`: Don't trim whitespace at the end of lines; by default, pfgrep does.
+This preserves the padding to match record length.
+(Older pfgrep inverted the definition of this flag.)
+* `-V`: Prints the version of pfgrep and the libraries it uses, as well as copyright information.

+### pfcat

+pfcat takes the files to read and concentate as its arguments.

+The flags that can be passed are:

+* `-p`: Searches non-source physical files.
+Note that non-source PFs are [subject to limitations][qsyslib-limits] (pfgrep reads PFs in binary mode).
+* `-r`: Recurses into directories, be it IFS directories, libraries, or physical files.
+* `-t`: Don't trim whitespace at the end of lines; by default, pfgrep does.
+This preserves the padding to match record length.
+(Older pfgrep inverted the definition of this flag.)
+* `-V`: Prints the version of pfgrep and the libraries it uses, as well as copyright information.

 [pcre2syntax]: https://www.pcre.org/current/doc/html/pcre2syntax.html
 [qsyslib-limits]: https://www.ibm.com/docs/en/i/7.5?topic=qsyslib-file-handling-restrictions-in-file-system